duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### scrum-event-2

-**Q:** What is the Developer’s key responsibility in Scrum Events, and why is their active participation critical?
+**Q:** {Scan} What is the Developer’s key responsibility in Scrum Events, and why is their active participation critical?

 - Vietnamese outline:
   - Question: